Gibraltar released the ship after receiving assurances the vessel would not head to countries sanctioned by the EU.

-In July, Iran reduced two other nuclear commitments: to keep its stockpile of enriched uranium below 300kg and a 3.67 percent cap on the purity of its uranium stocks.
+Iran in July also reduced two other nuclear commitments: to keep its stockpile of enriched uranium below 300kg and a 3.67 percent cap on the purity of its uranium stocks.

 Al Jazeera’s Dorsa Jabbari, reporting from Tehran, said the latest move meant that Iran was serious about not staying in the deal by themselves.

 “The Iranians are reducing their commitments to try and force Europeans to come to some kind of an agreement to move forward and see the economic benefits they have been promised,” she added.

 In recent days, Iran has been engaged in negotiations with France regarding the purchase of its oil, or the granting of a $15bn credit line.

 But talks have bogged down because of objections from the United States.

 “Iran has repeatedly stated that it will resume full implementation of its commitments under the JCPOA only when it can freely sell its oil and fully access its oil revenues.
 France’s initiative is exactly about this issue,” Deputy Foreign Minister Abbas Araghchi said following his meetings in Paris.